-Being prepared for emergencies
+- Preparing for emergencies

-If you’re flying, you need to inform your airline of your needs at least 48 hours before you fly ‒ ideally let them know at the same time you book your flight.
-However, airports have help points in various locations where you can ask for assistance even if you haven’t pre-arranged it.
+If you’re flying, you need to tell the airline of your mobility needs at least 48 hours before you fly ‒ ideally, let them know at the same time you book your flight.
+However, airports have help point locations where you can ask for assistance, even if you haven’t pre-arranged it.

 The kind of assistance you can ask for includes: